 In the past, many would-be investors shied away from CFD trading as a result of the commissions that would have to be paid to a broker.
 As these figures were relatively high, the chances to enjoy short-term profits off of a single trade were dramatically reduced.

 As electronic trading platforms include commissions within their spread, such fees are no longer a concern.
 Still, different trading frameworks will offer different commission levels.
-Companies such as CMC Markets boast some of the most competitive in the industry; an excellent way to take advantage of healthy margins.

-Hedging is a common strategy utilised when the markets are seen to be particularly volatile.
+Hedging is a common strategy utilized when the markets are seen to be particularly volatile.
 Some may choose opposing positions within a market in order to offset the potential losses of a single trade.

 Or, the more common technique is to quickly buy and sell a single financial instrument.
 Either of these methods will help to mitigate the risks associated with an unpredictable marketplace.

 On a final note, prudent investors choose to only work with respected trading platforms such as CMC Markets.
-Boasting numerous financial tools alongside cutting-edge software, the chances to walk away a winner while still playing it safe are very real.
+Boasting numerous financial tools alongside cutting-edge software, the chances to walk away from a winner while still playing it safe are very real.